dfbarrero/dataCourse/assignments/wall/wall.md

 - Set a baseline to compare with future results.
 Calculate the accuracy and F1 (look for the Scikit-Learn function *f1_score()*, with a weighted average) of a dummy classifier.
 What is the difference between them?
 - Get a train, validation and test set.
 - Apply appropriate classifiers with the default hyperparameters, obtaining F1.
 Since the dataset is unbalanced, stratify the split between the training and test sets to ensure that all classes are present in the same proportion.
 Note that the dataset is multi-class, so certain algorithms do not apply, and other algorithms will need adaptations.
+Use any collection of classifiers of your election with the exception of a MLP (artificial neural network).
 - Optimize hyperparameters for each of the previous classifiers and compare the results.
 Use the *GridSearchCV()* function for this with weighted F1 as score.
   * Hint: This operation requires the training of a multitude of models and can potentially be computationally very demanding, especially if cross validation is added (not required for this practice, but recommended).
 One way to speed up the execution is to parallelize the search, for which the *n_jobs* parameter is used in the *GridSearchCV()* function. *n_jobs* contains the number of processors with which the search will be performed, by default it is 1, a value of -1 indicates the use of all processors.
   * Store the best model in a variable for later use.